-18CHEU0101 BASICS OF CHEMISTRY-I (3Credit)
+BASICS OF CHEMISTRY - I

-Objectives: The objective of the course is to develop an understanding of both structure and chemical bonding of inorganic compounds, behaviour of gases, solutions and the chemistry of alkane, alkenes and alkynes.
+Objectives: The objective of the course is to develop an understanding of atomic structure, chemical bonding, periodic properties of elements.
+The course also aims to give an understanding on types of organic reactions and conformations as well as reactivity of alkanes.